dilshankarunarathne/ml-notes/README.md

 The algorithm sure is not easy to implement.
 But thankfully, with the correct programming environment, there are libraries that we can use.
+And actually, we can build this kind of application with just one line of code...